GuuiiCode/LIT/README.md

       Bootstrap version 5.0

-### To run the application on your machine, you will need to follow the following steps:
+### To run the application on your machine, you will need to follow the steps:

  1. Have docker installed on your machine.